 Please find my papers for the details.

 I am also intereted in deep learning, as a powerful tool for computer vison.
-I have used chainer and tensorflow.
-You can find implementations in my github.

 I am currently interested in applying computer vision for understanding scientific figures (e.g., diagrams appearing in CVPR papers ) and the relation between figures and the paper's scientific impact (i.e., citations).
 For example, can we extract the neural net architecture from the figures in CVPR?
 What kind of figures can maximize the citation if you include in your paper?

-In the past, I have worked on: literature mining on Alzheimer’s disease, graph/network mining, semantic web, and linked data .
+In the past, I have worked on: literature mining on Alzheimer’s disease, graph/network mining, semantic web, and linked data.
 I learned semantic web technologies in my undergraduate research program.
 I extended DBpedia using list structure in Wikipedia pages.
 If you are interested, please refer to this unpublished paper.

 Tsutsui, S., Crandall, D. (Nov 2017) A Data Driven Approach for Compound Figure Separation Using Convolutional Neural Networks.
 The IAPR International Conference on Document Analysis and Recognition (ICDAR).